Council (Scouting America): History

 In 1959, the addition of Alaska and Hawaii as the 49th and 50th states, respectively, disrupted the numbering system and made it much less prominent.
 Councils generally resumed use of geographical names (e.g., the Flint River Council or the Four Lakes Council) and provided their council number only when giving annual data to the central organization.
 Use of numbers to identify councils fell into further disuse when some of the smaller local councils found that it was in their best interest to combine with neighboring councils; for example, the Cumberland Council in Somerset, Kentucky combined with the Bluegrass Council in Lexington, Kentucky, and three Councils in northwest Texas combined to become the Northwest Texas Council.

-As a result of such mergers, by 1960 the BSA had 490 local Councils, a significant reduction from 532 in 1932.
-Circa 1960, the BSA renumbered all local Councils in alphabetical order by state and headquarters city.
+As a result of such mergers, by 1960 Scouting America had 490 local Councils, a significant reduction from 532 in 1932.
+Circa 1960, Scouting America renumbered all local Councils in alphabetical order by state and headquarters city.
 That numbering system remains in use today.
-In this sequence, Council "Number 1" (not the 'oldest BSA Council') was originally called the Choccolocco Council that was headquartered in Anniston, Alabama.
+In this sequence, Council "Number 1" (not the 'oldest Scouting America Council') was originally called the Choccolocco Council that was headquartered in Anniston, Alabama.
 That Council, combined with two others, now forms the Greater Alabama Council, headquartered from Huntsville, Alabama.
 There were several breaks in the numbering sequence, resulting in the highest numeric designation being council 639, the Jim Bridger Council in Wyoming.